the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

-In the example of the focus use case it wouldn't help you, because you have no lifecycle method to trigger the DOM API.
-But there are other use cases where it can make sense to use a functional stateless component with the `ref` attribute.
+In the example of the focus use case it wouldn't help you, because you have no lifecycle method to trigger the focus by using the DOM API.
+But in the future you might come across other use cases where it can make sense to use a functional stateless component with the `ref` attribute.

 ### Exercises